Semester 1 Credit Value: | 20 |

 N/A

-This Special Subject uses the works of one of the greatest minds in the history of political thought, Niccolò Machiavelli (1469-1527), to explore the political, intellectual, and cultural world of Renaissance Florence.
-Through the lens of Machiavelli’s political tracts, scholarship, plays, letters, and diplomatic texts, we will discover how various political, religious, and social issues informed his position, shaping the radical view he took of the world, a view which had an immense and lasting influence throughout Europe.
-We will encounter key figures of the period, such as Cesare Borgia, Caterina Sforza, Pope Alexander VI, Girolamo Savonarola, and members of the Medici family, and we will examine the tensions at work in Italy at this time, between city states and the Papacy, and with respect to external threats from France and the Holy Roman Empire.
+This Special Subject uses the works of one of the greatest minds in history, that of Niccolò Machiavelli (1469-1527), to explore the world of Renaissance Florence.
+Using Machiavelli’s writings, scholarship, plays, letters, and diplomatic texts as a lens, we will discover the various cultural, political, religious, and social issues which shaped events in Florence across the fifteenth and into the sixteenth centuries.
+This was a period of radical change, political upheaval, violence, and high personal drama.
+Across the module we will encounter key figures of the period, such as Cesare Borgia, Caterina Sforza, Pope Alexander VI, Girolamo Savonarola, and members of the Medici family, while also examining the tensions at work in Italy at this time, between city states and the Papacy, and with respect to external threats from France and the Holy Roman Empire.
 Florentine culture during the Renaissance will also be studied, particularly the importance of humanism, the arrival of print, the role of the genders, and the occupation with questions of morality.

 Students will engage with a rich and active historiographical tradition, in which debates concerning the character of Machiavelli, his aims and beliefs, and his ultimate importance, will be confronted different approaches which instead of placing Machiavelli from front and centre broaden that focus to consider the world within which he moved.
 Students will also engage with a diverse array of sources, encompassing not only Machiavelli’s written works of numerous genres, but also works by his contemporaries, examples of print and scholarship, and images drawn from the rich offerings of Renaissance Florence.